apache/iotdb/docs/UserGuide/API/RestService.md

 | values         | array          | A two-dimensional array, the first dimension has the same length as the result set column name array, and the second dimension array represents a column of the result set |

 **Examples:**

+Tip: to avoid oom problems, select * from root.xx.** is not recommended.

 **Expression query**